heyshatara/powerbi_adventureworks/README.md

 <h2>🗺️Project Description</h2>
 <p></p>This business intelligence portfolio project is based on my coursework through the Maven Analytics Microsoft Power BI Desktop course utlizing Microsoft's popular <i>AdventureWorks</i> ecommerce database.</p>

 <p>The global manufacturing company, Adventure Works Cycle has hired me as a Business Intelligence Analyst.
 Adventure Works Cycle needs a way to track KPIs, compare regional performance, analyze product-level trends, and identify high-value customers.
-Using raw csv files, the company needs their data transformed, analyzed and turned into an interactive dashboard that visualizes the insights.</p>
+Using raw csv files, the company needs their data transformed, analyzed and turned into an interactive report that visualizes the insights.</p>

 <p>Fully interactive report can be found on my <a href="https://github.com/heyshatara">Power BI Service workspace</a></p>